-Based on the bibliography and the nature of the active ingredient, determination of PHMB in soil is currently not technically feasible.
-Moreover, eCA considers that if a method could allow to quantify PHMB in soil, this method could probably not be considered as enforcement method.
+- Based on the bibliography and the nature of the active ingredient, determination of PHMB in soil is currently not technically feasible.
+Moreover, eCA considers that if a method could allow to quantify PHMB in soil, this method could probably not be considered as enforcement method. - The non submission is acceptable for air because occurrence in air is not probable.

-- The non submission is acceptable for air because occurrence in air is not probable. - The non submission is acceptable for surface water, as eCA considers that the issue is the same than in soil.
+- The non submission is acceptable for surface water, as eCA considers that the issue is the same than in soil.
 However, determination of PHMB in drinking water should be technically feasible.
-Therefore, a validated methods for determination of PHMB would be required - The justification for non submission submitted by the applicant is not acceptable for body fluids and tissues as PHMB is classifed as very toxic.
-An analytical method for determination of PHMB in body fluids and tissues or another justification of non submission of data would be required. - The justificatification for non submission submitted by the applicant is acceptable for food and feeding stuff.
+Therefore, a validated method for determination of PHMB would be required - The justification for non submission submitted by the applicant is not acceptable for body fluids and tissues as PHMB is classifed as very toxic.
+An analytical method for determination of PHMB in body fluids and tissues or another justification of non submission of data would be required. - The justification for non submission submitted by the applicant is not acceptable for food and feeding stuff as the justification based on the non exposure of food or feedstuffs is not acceptable.
+Methods for the determination of PHMB and residues in food and feedstuffs would be required.